febres0492/CF-Chart-Lite/README.md

 - **Interactive Charting**: Dynamically zoom, pan, and scale charts to view stock data at various resolutions from years down to minutes.

-- **Double tap and drag zoom**: Double tap and drag zoom on the screen hold on the second tap and drag to zoom.
+- **Double tap and drag zoom**: quickly double-tap but hold your finger down on the second tap.
+Then, slide your finger down to zoom in or up to zoom out.

 - **Pinch zoom**: Pinch with two fingers to zoom.